Posts

 Image

-Climate change is changing weather pattern, requiring us to constantly adapt and adjust.
-One way to battle rising temperatures on a personal level is to dress keeping in mind the weather of the place you live in.
+Climate change is changing weather pattern, requiring us to constantly adapt and adjust to the new normal (I hope not).
+One way to battle high temperatures is to give some thought to the clothes you pick, especially during the daytime.
 Growing up in Dhaka, summer was hot but not as hot as it gets today.
 I spent my childhood at home and school without an air conditioner.
 I did absolutely fine, so were people of all ages.
 However, summers are now hotter than ever, not just in Bangladesh, but across the world.
-In summer 2022, here in Delaware, USA, where I live, I have turned on my air conditioner more than I ever did; there were days when the heat index rose as high as 105F or 40C.
-As someone who adapts well to changing temperatures, I have found my own ways to survive in sweltering heat.
-One of them is choosing my clothes keeping in mind the day’s average temperature.
-Some of you may wonder what clothing has to do with beating the sweltering heat.
-Well, we will soon find out!
-Breathable materials Breat
+In summer 2022, here in Delaware, USA, where I live, I had switched on my air conditioner more frequently than I ever had to; there were days when the heat index rose as high as 105F or 40C.
+As someone who adapts well to changing temperatures and does not need the aid of air conditioner, unless temperatures get dangerously high, I have found my own ways to survive in sweltering heat.
+One of them is choosing my clothes keeping in mind the day’s average temperature....

 Consequences of climate change on gardening